tawasta/event/website_event_register_elsewhere/README.rst

 ================================
 Website Event Register Elsewhere
 ================================
-* Redirects registrations to another URL
+* Redirects registrations to another URL - Registrations are not handled in Odoo

 Configuration
 =============